20centaurifux/blocks-monger/README.md

 at least the `host` and `db-name` option to connect to your MongoDB server.

 Blocks are stored in a collection named `blocks`.
-Each document contains the hex-encoded id of the stored block, meta data, algorithm and data (also hex-encoded).
+Each document contains the hex-encoded id of the stored block, meta data, algorithm and data (base64 encoded).

 	=> (require '[blocks.core :as blocks]
 	            '[blocks.store.monger])